 - MRI scan.
 This uses radio waves and a powerful magnet to make detailed images of your shoulder.

 - CT scan.
 This is a series of X-rays taken from different angles.
 When they’re put together, they can give your doctor a better look at what’s happening with your shoulder.

 - Electromyography (EMG).
 This measures the electrical activity in your muscles to see if there are any problems with your nerves.

 - Arthroscopy.
 This is a surgical procedure that lets a tiny fiber-optic camera show your doctor high-definition images of your shoulder.
 In some cases, your doctor may also be able to treat the problem during the procedure.

 What Are Shoulder Pain Treatments and Home Remedies?

 For dislocations, separations, and fractures, you need a doctor’s help to get your shoulder back in the right position and then a sling to hold it in place while it heals.

 If your shoulder doesn’t improve after these first steps, your doctor may try injecting a corticosteroid (an anti-inflammatory medicine) straight into the joint to relieve swelling and pain.

-Sometimes shoulder joint tears, rotator cuff tears and frozen shoulder don’t improve with rest and medicine.
+Sometimes cartilage tears, rotator cuff tears, and frozen shoulder don’t improve with rest and medicine.
 Your doctor may recommend surgery.